acmenezes/blog-posts/managing-sccs.md

 #### Managing SCCs with Role Based Access Control

 When we create a role we may use a rule inside that role to define which SCCs we want available for the Service Accounts bound to that role.
 So the process is pretty simple.
-By mentioning the API group that is security.openshift.io, the type in the resources field that is securitycontextconstraints and adding the name and the verb “use”, that is what we want to do with it, we have a rule to compose the role.
+By mentioning the API group that is security.
+OpenShift.io, the type in the resources field that is securitycontextconstraints and adding the name and the verb “use”, that is what we want to do with it, we have a rule to compose the role.

-If you want to know more how Role Based Access Control works inOpenShift take a look at [theOpenShift RBAC docs](https://docs.openshift.com/container-platform/4.3/authentication/using-rbac.html)
+If you want to know more how Role Based Access Control works inOpenShift take a look at [theOpenShift RBAC docs](https://docs.
+OpenShift.com/container-platform/4.3/authentication/using-rbac.html)

-If you want to check closely the type that represents the SCC check [here](https://github.com/openshift/api/blob/0de0d539b0c32b2f1d7255c3100a7e92df2a99e2/security/v1/types.go#L24
+If you want to check closely the type that represents the SCC check [here](https://github.com/ OpenShift/api/blob/0de0d539b0c32b2f1d7255c3100a7e92df2a99e2/security/v1/types.go#L24
 )

 <img src='img/SCC_with_RBAC_Roles.png'></img>